Dmytro Kotsiubailo

-In December 2021 President Volodymyr Zelenskyy awarded Kotsiubailo the Hero of Ukraine Ukraine decoration, the country's highest honour.
+In December 2021 President Volodymyr Zelenskyy awarded Kotsiubailo the Hero of Ukraine decoration, the country's highest honour.
 In 2022, he was included in the 30 under 30: Faces of the Future rating by Forbes.
+In March 2023, he was killed at the Battle of Bakhmut.

 Early life

 Dmytro Kotsiubailo was born on 1 November 1995 in the village of Zadnistrianske, now Burshtyn community, Ivano-Frankivsk Raion, Ivano-Frankivsk Oblast, Ukraine.
 He graduated from Bovshivka Secondary School and Ivano-Frankivsk Art Lyceum.

+Ukrainian resistance

-He was an active participant of the Revolution of Dignity.
-Participant of the Russo-Ukrainian War, in particular, a platoon commander of volunteers (2014) and a company (2015).
+He was an active participant in the 2014 Revolution of Dignity.
+He fought in the Russo-Ukrainian War, as a platoon commander of volunteers in 2014, and as a company commander in 2015.
 In 2014, he was wounded in Pisky, Donetsk Oblast, and returned to the front after recovery.
 On 17 March 2016, he had served as a captain of an ultra-nationalist volunteer battalion known as the “Right Sector" and led the 1st Mechanized Battalion "Da Vinci Wolves", but never joined the Armed Forces of Ukraine.